 Here is a real mom’s experience hoping to breastfeed and it not working out.
 It is important to work through your feelings about this.

 Here are some additional resources designed to help twin moms with breastfeeding.

 Keeping track of how much your baby ate and when can be tough with one baby.
 With two I had to keep notes.
 So I put together a handy worksheet that I could fill out every day.

 You can get these worksheets in my free printables section!
 To gain access to these worksheets and all the fun and easy learning activities you just need to sign up below.
 This also signs you up for the Team Cartwright mailing list, which you can, of course, unsubscribe from at any point.

 Please let me know what other twin breastfeeding information you are looking for.
 I would love to help!

 Breastfeeding twins isn’t easy, and it might not always work.
-But it breastfeeding shouldn’t be ignored just because there are two babies.
+But breastfeeding shouldn’t be ignored just because you are having twins.
 Many moms have breastfed their twins.
 Let’s support all moms in feeding their babies.